THE SMART SOLUTION FOR

 Determine the efficacy of vaccine or therapeutic agents against RSV infection as shown in the figure below

 Test adenoviral vector-based gene therapies

 To demonstrate the use of the model for testing the efficacy of anti-viral agents, four animals were dosed with an anti-RSV antibody and then challenged with RSV at 4 x 104 PFU.
 Because the efficacy of test therapeutics and vaccines is best measured at the peak of infection, the animals were euthanized on day 5 and viral titers determined.
 Animals which received the anti-RSV monoclonal antibody showed a significant reduction in viral burden in the lungs compared to control animals.

 Kinetic studies demonstrate the increase in viral titers in the first 2-5 days post infection followed by a decline.
 Viral load is dependent on the titer of the viral challenge dose.
-See figure at left.
+See figure above.

 We have experience with a variety of mammalian species used for vaccine and drug development.
 Our studies range from single digit to hundreds of animals.

 Our scientists, with over 15 years of GLP experience, provide all aspects of the GLP process from design to regulatory support of your IND, IDE or PMA FDA submission.